Reassessment and You

-Filing Period: The deadline to file an appeal to challenge your property’s assessment has been extended from March 1, 2019 to April 30, 2019.
+Filing Period: You may file an appeal to challenge your property’s assessment from January 2, 2020 to March 2, 2020.

-Online: Application for Correction of Assessment forms will be available online from the Assessment Review Commission website after January 2nd.
-Applications may be filed electronically through AROW (Assessment Review on the Web) through April 30, 2019 with the same effect as filing on paper.
-Successful transmissions generate an appeal number immediately and an e-mail message after a short delay.
+Online: Application for Correction of Assessment forms will be available online from the Assessment Review Commission website after January 2nd (nassaucountyny.gov/1516/Forms-Instructions).
+Applications may be filed electronically through the county’s online appeal system called AROW-Assessment Review on the Web through March 2, 2020 with the same effect as filing on paper (nassaucountyny.gov/1510/Assessment-Review-Commission).
+Successful transmissions generate an appeal number immediately, and an e-mail message after a short delay.

-In-Person: Application for Correction of Assessment forms may be obtained and submitted in person at 240 Old Country Road, Mineola, NY 11501, from 9:00 AM to 4:30 PM, Monday to Friday, except holidays.
+In-Person: Application for Correction of Assessment forms may be obtained and submitted in person at 240 Old Country Road, 5th Floor, Mineola, NY 11501, from 9:00 a.m. to 4:30 p.m., Monday to Friday, except holidays.

-By Mail: Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, Mineola, NY 11501.
-Mail must be postmarked by the USPS, or a private carrier designated by the IRS, no later than 11:59 PM on April 30, 2019.
+By Mail: Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, 5th Floor, Mineola, NY 11501.
+Mail must be postmarked by the USPS no later than March 2, 2020.